arvigeus/AZ-204/Questions/Shared Access Signatures.md

 ---

 Question: You are developing a .NET application that interacts with Azure Blob Storage.
 You need to generate a token that will allow a client to have read access to a specific container in your storage account for a period of 48 hours.
 This token should be generated in a straightforward manner, even if it involves sharing your storage account key.
-The client is not authenticated with Azure Active Directory.
+The client is not authenticated with Microsoft Entra ID.
 Write the C# code to accomplish this task.

 ```cs
 string accountName = "<storage-account-name>";